kyma-incubator/octopus/README.md

 ## Overview

-Octopus is a testing framework that allows to run tests defined as a Dokcer images on running cluster.
+Octopus is a testing framework that allows running tests defined as Docker images on a running cluster.
 Think about Octopus as a `helm test` on steroids.

 ## Prerequisites